-If you’re looking for a simple way to calculate the amount of yarn or skeins needed for a project, then look no further.
+If you’re looking for a simple way to calculate the amount of yarn or skeins needed for any project, then look no further.
 I have the perfect tool that will help measure each stitch and more.
-Jump to Calculator

-First up, you will need to know what you will be working on.
+First of all, you will need to know what you will be working on.
 Let’s say you wanted to make a summer tank top and you already have the written pattern for it.
-Most written patterns will provide you with the number of skeins required.
+Most written patterns will provide you with the number of skeins required, however…

-However, let’s say you wanted to use a different yarn or hook size, or you wanted to make the length longer or wider, then this will change the gauge and amount of yarn required.
+Let’s say you wanted to use a different yarn or a different hook size, or you wanted to make the length longer or wider, then this will change the entire gauge and the amount of yarn required.

 If you would like to receive free written patterns and video tutorials straight into your inbox, just click Subscribe to get into our mailing list.